Developing a Race Equity Framework for Our Work

 We are also committing to embedding race equity tenets throughout the organization, including:

 • Building out our curriculum to better represent the families and providers with whom we work and give voice to the communities in which we work, through research and by engaging with staff from different geographies and racial/cultural/linguistic backgrounds to evaluate materials.
 We have begun to analyze over 550 of the most used books across our network, and have documented our initial findings.
 Click here to review.

 • It is our goal to provide the ParentChild+ community with the tools needed to support families in purposeful and powerful ways by sharing materials that are diverse, inclusive, and encompass the values and mission of our program.
 The National Center has developed a checklist as a guide to help site staff select anti-bias books that reflect the diverse communities, families, and providers with whom we work.
 Click here to review.

 1 Culturally-Responsive-Education Framework, New York State Department of Education, pg.
 61, June 2020.ParentChild+ Values

 A Discussion Series on The Importance of Representation in Books for Young Children

 We are committed to providing all families with reading materials that are diverse, inclusive, and culturally relevant, and we are prioritizing helping children to understand the importance of racial justice, be rooted in their own identity, and develop a strong sense of self and understanding of others.

 Our Windows, Mirrors and Doors series shines a light on the impact representation has on the well-being and social-emotional development of children.
 It also highlights the importance for children and families to experience books by diverse authors and illustrators, and the ways in which representation and book selection can be a powerful step toward building a stronger, more equitable world.

-To view recordings of our conversations on Asian, Black and Latinx representation and download resources from each event, please click here.
+To view recordings of our conversations on Asian, Black, Latinx, Disability, and First Nations representation and download resources from each event, please click here.